ktym4a/astro-page-insight/.changeset/gorgeous-ducks-tickle.md

 ---
-"astro-page-insight": patch
+"astro-page-insight": minor
 ---

-Added the ability to toggle the display of highlights.
+Add the ability to toggle the display of highlights.